itzsarahhx3/Calculator-app/README.md

 # Calculator App

+Four operations are supported by this calculator: addition, subtraction, multiplication, division.
-A calculator that supports positive, negative, decimal numbers, and parentheses.
+It also supports positive, negative, decimal numbers, and parentheses.

 <img src="./public/calculator.png" width="300">